Discover the Historic Sydney Harbour Islands

 Fort Denison /Muddawahnyuh

-Fort Denison is closed for wharf renovations until the end of 2023
+Fort Denison is closed for renovations

 The most infamous of Sydney Harbour Islands, of the eight islands, Fort Denison is the best known and most often photographed.